 Thus, exercise is not the Swiss Army knife of weight loss marketed to us.

 Last but not least, lack of sleep and psychological stress are other lifestyle factors that can prevent (abdominal) weight loss via hormones (Rosmond et al. 1998104).

-Hormones for Weight Loss FAQ
+How to Balance Weight Loss Hormones FAQ

 Which hormone helps you lose weight?

 The most critical hormones in weight loss are insulin and leptin.
 While leptin helps you lose weight by promoting satiety, insulin promotes fat storage instead.

 How do I balance my hormones to lose weight?

 You can best balance hormones naturally for weight loss through intermittent fasting and a ketogenic diet.